Leveraging Large Language Models to Power Chatbots for Collecting User Self-Reported Data: Method

 In this study, we envisioned a self-monitoring scenario where chatbots proactively interact with people and inquire them about their retrospective health-related behaviors of the previous day through natural conversations.
 Towards this goal, we first chose four health-related topics---\textbf{Sleep}~\cite{min2014toss}, \textbf{Food} intake~\cite{luo2021foodscrap, Epstein2016Taking5}, \textbf{Work} and productivity~\cite{li2011understanding, Kim2019UnderstandingProductivity, Kim2016TimeAware}, and \textbf{Exercise}~\cite{luo2020tandemtrack}---that retain interests not only by the research community and are also personal use in daily life~\cite{williams2006simply}.
 Then, we defined the behavioral data (slots) that we intended to have chatbots to collect. \autoref{tab:slots} summarizes the information slots for each topic, which the chatbots should capture in each conversation session.
 Another aspect that we intended to explore was whether we could enable LLMs to steer chatbots to exhibit different conversation styles as different individual's experience with chatbots can be improved with personalizations~\cite{braun2019your}.

-Currently, there is a lack of prompt designs for chatbots.
-While our prompt engineering for chatbots was mostly ``trial and error'', we considered the following rationals and revised prompts in each iteration.
+Currently, there is a lack of prompt designs \majorrev{in general, let alone for chatbots.
+As suggested by earlier work, even NLP experts adopt trial and error and iterative experimentation when designing prompts before applying prompts in large datasets~\cite{zamfirescu2023johnny}.
+The designs of prompts largely depend on the intended task.
+The goal of this study is to understand how different prompts impact the data collection performance of chatbots.
+Prior to deploying GPT-3-powered chatbots to participants, we trialed several iterations of prompts to find satisfactory chatbot prompts among our research team.
+In our ``trial and error'' process, we judged prompts based on whether the resulted chatbots can fulfill the assigned tasks and not go off-topic.}

 Initially, we started with OpenAI's example prompt, which defines an ``AI assistant'' with several characteristics(\eg, ``\texttt{The following is a conversation with an AI assistant.
 The assistant is helpful, creative, clever, and very friendly.}'').
 We modified the example prompt by including questions of interests (\eg, ``\texttt{How's your sleep last night?}'') as well as by adding the list of information slots (\eg, ``...\texttt{The assistant asks questions about human's sleep time, sleep duration, and sleep quality.}'').
 However, we found that these modifications tended to make conversations digress and the resulted chatbots converse more similar to generic customer service chatbots.

 Findings from research~\cite{Kojima2022ZeroShotReasoners, wei2022chain, austin2021program} and anecdotal evidences from social medias~\cite{austin2021program} suggest that specifying identities (\eg, ``Python programmer'') can improve GPT-3 model performance.
 Inspired by this, we substituted the ``AI assistant'' with more specific job identities (\eg, ``fitness coach'') and found that the resulted chatbots appeared to have more domain knowledge and are less likely to digress in our tests.
 As such, we picked different job identities for each topic---\textit{sleep expert} (Sleep), \textit{dietitian} (Food), \textit{life coach} (Work), and \textit{fitness coach} (Exercise).